fysnet/FYSOS/README.md

 #### http://www.fysnet.net/fysos.htm

-At this time, the kernel.sys and system.sys files are not included.
-However, this boot and loader code is written to allow any kernel and system file to be loaded.
-Create your own  :-)

 Please note that there are other things I have forgotten to mention that you will need to take into consideration when using this code.
 One thing is the 0x400 offset of the kernel file I use, though I don't think it matters here, but do check.
 I will make note of things as I update the